caballero03/SignalK-SensESP-Boat-Systems-Monitor/README.md

 ### FC-B34 Bipolar Signal Conditioner for reading battery current shunt
 To measure the house battery current, I am using a 300A/100mV current shunt.
 It will output -100mV to 100mV to represent -300A to 300A of current.
 I have configured the FC-B34 DIP switches to have an input range of +-100mV and an output of 4-20mA for that same range.
 This works seamlessly with my ADC inputs on the SysMon device.

 This setup will allow the measurement of all charging and discharging of the house battery bank.
-The analog resolution of this configuration is: 28.4 mA per ADC step.
+The analog resolution of this configuration is: 28.4 mA per ADC step through the entire -300 to 300 amp range.
+The ADS1115 ADC may make it possible to perform some kind of auto-ranging using PGA settings to get better resolution.
+Although, I think 28.4 mA per ADC step should suffice for most things on a boat.

 [FC-B34 Datasheet](https://cdn.automationdirect.com/static/specs/fcbiposigcond.pdf)